 One of Maine’s first things that come to mind is its iconic rocky coastline.
 The coast of Maine is a mix of quaint and cozy with rugged and primal.
 It is one of the main reasons why the state has attracted so many travelers for decades and was nicknamed vacationland.

 The rocky, jagged Atlantic coast offers a variety of bays, inlets, and cliffs.
 It has some beautiful pristine beaches, abundant wildlife, and hundreds of small islands to explore.
-It also boasts picturesque villages and harbors.
-It is lovely.
+Others are more developed and less rugged, like the beaches in York, Maine.
+Either way, Maine boasts lovely, picturesque villages and harbors.

 Although not an official nickname, Maine is also known as the lighthouse state.
 Its 5,000-mile coastline and islands have over 60 historic lighthouses.
 They have been beacons of light guiding ships and fishermen through Maine’s iconic but rocky coast into its beautiful and safe harbors for centuries.